build-on-aws/content/posts/well-arch-chatbot/index.md

 date: 2023-03-07
 ---

 The [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) is a set of best practices for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud.
 However, finding the right answers to questions related to the framework can be time-consuming and challenging.
-In this article, we will walk through the steps of how I built an AWS Well-Architected Chatbot powered by OpenAI's ChatGPT.
+In this article, I'll share tips and guidance on building a ChatGPT powered AWS Well-Architected chatbot.
 This chatbot can answer questions related to the framework and provide developers with quick and accurate responses and with links to supporting documents.

 ![AWS Well-Architected Chatbot](images/well_arch_chatbot.png)

-To accomplish this, I'll walk you through the following
+To accomplish this, I'll walk you through the following:

 * Data Collection
 * Creating Text Embeddings
 * Prompt Engineering
 * Creating the Chat Interface

-You can try the chatbot [here](https://banjtheman-aws-well-arch-chatbot-aws-well-arch-st-d985uz.streamlit.app/)
+You can try the chatbot [here].(https://banjtheman-aws-well-arch-chatbot-aws-well-arch-st-d985uz.streamlit.app/)

-And the GitHub repo with the code [here](https://github.com/banjtheman/aws_well_arch_chatbot)
+And the GitHub repo with the code [here].(https://github.com/banjtheman/aws_well_arch_chatbot)

 ## Data Collection